theodi/ODI/charter/governance-team.md

 1. score against clear criteria (example)
 1. induct team members (see example)

+You will ensure that the total number of employed (payroll) staff appointed, employed or used by You does not exceed twenty [20] people.
+In the event that the total number does exceed 20, You agree to create or to catalyse a separate ODI node, in the interests of expanding the ODI Network.
+This figure does not include freelance or contracted individuals that may be used from time to time.

 ## Finance & Legal

 Purpose: enabling sustainability.
 Being transparent.